 - The Elder Scrolls does this to various degrees:

-- Arena played it straight with that chick who appears in your dreams.
+- Arena played it straight with the spirit of Ria Silmane, who appears in your dreams.

-- Daggerfall averted it by distributing the exposition over a large number of NPCs.
+- Daggerfall averts it by distributing the exposition over a large number of NPCs.

-- Morrowind subverted the trope hard by presenting potential Mr Expositions one after the other.
-Caius Cossades, Azura, Vivec, Dagoth Ur...
-The kicker? they ALL contradict each other, all the time.
-There are strong hints that Azura, Vivec and Dagoth Ur have their own motives for lying (or at least not being entirely truthful) and you're never told outright which one was right.
+- Morrowind subverts it in the main quest, as the game gives you several Mr. Exposition type characters (Caius, Azura, Vivec, Dagoth Ur, the Temple giving a different account than Vivec...plus you can do your own research with some in-game texts) all of whom contradict each other.
+There are strong hints that Azura, Vivec, and Dagoth Ur have their own motives for lying (or at least not being entirely truthful) and you're never told outright which one was right.
 A lot is left to personal interpretation.

 - Rhinehart in the FMV game Privateer 2: The Darkening.
 Played by a perfectly cast David Warner, Rhinehart's sole purpose (and only scene) near the end of the game is to explain everything to the main character Lev Arris (played by Clive Owen).